HCL-TECH-SOFTWARE/dx-compose-doc/docs/guide_me/performance_tuning/kubernetes/index.md

 #### Pages and portlets default test data

-The following pages and portlets setup covers the different types of the most commonly used portlets as listed in this section.
-Performance tests include the response time for rendering the whole page with the portlet.
-Knowing the response times for rendering pages is important as these portlets are often used in DX content.
+The following setup includes different types of commonly used portlets, as listed in this section.
+Performance tests measure the response time required to render an entire page with its associated portlets.
+Knowing the response times for rendering pages is important, as these portlets are frequently used in DX content.
 Refer to the following list for more information about this setup:

-- The tests used a total of 8 unique pages with portlets for the small configuration and 80 pages for medium and large configurations.
+- The tests included 8 unique pages with portlets for the small configuration and 80 pages for the medium and large configurations.
 - Both anonymous and authenticated users were granted access for authoring and rendering.
 The same users utilized in WCM rendering are also used here.
 - All authenticated users were assigned the "User" role.
 - The following list shows the pages, their corresponding page numbers, and the portlet details for authoring on each page: